jose-masa-cabrera/chat-python-p2p/README.md

 ## Features

-*Server that provides a list of peers that are in the chat *Communication between peers is done through sockets *Real time monitoring
+*Server that provides a list of peers that are in the chat.

+*Communication between peers is done through sockets.

+*Real time monitoring.

-*Protocol used: UDP
+*Protocol used: UDP.

 ## Getting started